emptysea/quartztest/content/Artaus/Locations/Districts/Carthis.md

 ### The Sky Rail Ring

-An arcane-powered transit system that connects Carthis to the other districts of [[Celest|Celest]].
+An arcane-powered transit system that connects Carthis to the other districts of [[Celest]].
 Carthis’s station is adorned with gears, murals, and celestial emblems—representing both invention and legacy.

 ---